5 Tips to Increase Flexibility in Yoga

 It’s ok to get a little help using yoga accessories especially ropes and straps to stretch and reach put to toes or bending all the way back.
 Yoga Blocks as well can help in forwarding folds to find better alignment.
 Generally speaking, blocks will support your hands and knees to increase your back, arms, and legs flexibility.

 Breathing easy and slowly helps your muscles stretch.
 With each inhale, focus on alignment and check on the integrity of your posture, and with each exhale, think about letting go and sinking a little deeper into the posture.
 Remember to also, remain calm and stay relaxed.
 A lot of our muscle tension comes from your brain and its doubts, leading the sympathetic nervous system triggers muscle contraction.
 Keep your breath long and smooth and remind yourself that you are safe so your brain and nervous system can relax.
 This will inevitably lead to your muscles relaxing.

 5. Give it some time:

-And finally the most important thing is to keep practicing.
-Keep practicing yoga and you flexibility will increase with every time.
+And finally, the most important thing is to keep practicing.
+Keep practicing yoga and your flexibility will increase with every time.
 Keep in mind all the tips mentioned and enjoy a flexible and strong body.